Daz Sampson: Eurovision 2007

 After Eurovision, he said he would like to return to try for Eurovision Song Contest 2007.
 However, he later he announced that the BBC decided it was too soon for him to enter again, but he would be welcome in a few years time.
 Still he produced the song entitled "Do A Little Dance" but it did not make British Eurovision: Your Decision shortlist of songs for consideration.

 Eurovision 2019

 Sampson, along with British singer Nona, attempted to represent Belarus in the Eurovision Song Contest 2019 with a song entitled "Kinky Boots".
-It wasn't selected for the live final, which was won by ZENA.
+It was not selected for the live final, which was won by ZENA.

 Eurovision 2021

 Sampson joined forces with the Belarusian singer Katya Ocean for an attempt to represent Belarus in the Eurovision Song Contest 2021 with a song Give you love.
 The song was not selected by the Belarusian broadcaster BTRC, and Belarus were later disqualified from the contest.